RagnarB83/ash/scripts/README.md

-Scripts to use with Yggdrasill.
+Scripts to use with ASH.
 Put this dir in your PATH for convenience